Inside: Help your high-energy child learn self-regulation skills without dampening their joy! 7 fun self-regulation games for kids.

 Most often they made it worse.
 With practice, they will be able to ask themselves that question before speaking or acting.
 You can sometimes preempt this as well — “Remember to think about what would make it better or worse!”

-A great way to introduce this concept with the book What Were You Thinking?: Learning to Control Your Impulses (Executive Function) (Aff link).
+A great way to introduce this concept is with the book What Were You Thinking?: Learning to Control Your Impulses (Executive Function) (Aff link).

 It is written for older children, but I think even a 5-year-old could benefit from reading this book.
 It is the story of Braden, a funny, exuberant boy who needs to learn impulse control.
 There are several relatable situations and it’s gratifying for children to see how Braden does learn some impulse control strategies.